raspberrypi/documentation/configuration/device-tree.md

 Extra debugging can be enabled by adding `dtdebug=1` to `config.txt`.

-If the kernel fails to come up in DT mode, this is probably because the kernel image does not have a valid trailer.
+If the kernel fails to come up in DT mode, **this is probably because the kernel image does not have a valid trailer**.
 Use [knlinfo](https://github.com/raspberrypi/tools/blob/master/mkimage/knlinfo) to check for one, and [mkknlimg](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg) utility to add one.

 If kernel modules don't load as expected, check that they aren't blacklisted (in `/etc/modprobe.d/raspi-blacklist.conf`); blacklisting shouldn't be necessary when using device tree.
 If that shows nothing untoward you can also check that the module is exporting the correct aliases by searching `/lib/modules/<version>/modules.alias` for the `compatible` value.
 If not, your driver is probably missing either: